Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 d) all answers are correct.

-39. The period from the initial phases of successions to the achievement of a stable state of phytocenoses varies depending on:
+39. The period from the initial phases of succession to the achievement of a stable state of phytocenoses varies depending on:

 a) climate;